Wang Guangyi

 Wang Guangyi (王广义; born 1957) is a Chinese artist.
-He is known as a leader of the new art movement that started in China after 1989, and for his Great Criticism series of paintings, which use images of propaganda from the Cultural Revolution (1966–1976) and contemporary brand names from western advertising.
+He is known as a leader of the new art movement that started in China after 1989, and for his Great Criticism series of paintings, which combine socialist imagery, particularly from the Cultural Revolution (1966–1976), and Western consumer brand logos.
+Wang is typically considered a Political Pop artist.
+He states that his goal as an artist is to revive a "socialist spirit".

 Life

 Wang Guangyi was born in Harbin, Heilongjiang Province in 1957.
 Wang's father was a railway worker in northeastern China.
 Like many other people, Wang experienced the influence of the Cultural Revolution and had to work in a rural village for three years.
 He too became a railway worker.
 Wang tried for four years to get into a college.
 After several failed attempts, he enrolled at Zhejiang Academy of Fine Arts.
 He graduated from the oil painting department of the academy in 1984.
 He lives and works in Beijing, China.

 Artwork

-His work is considered in China to be in the Political Pop genre; some consider this an error.
+His work is considered in China to be in the Political Pop genre.
+His work re-examines socialist imagery and he states that his goal as an artist is to revive a "socialist spirit".